DataShades/ckanext-vip-portal/README.md

 # (optional, default: true).
 ckanext.vip_portal.free_authenticated_access = false

+# Unless endpoint is blocked by one of IVipAccess implementations,
+# it can be accessed by anyone.
+Use it in combination with IVipAccess
+# interface if you want to leave the portal generally open and
+# block only certain endpoints
+# (optional, default: false).
+ckanext.vip_portal.free_access_by_default = true

 # Allow anonymous access to login pages
 # (optional, default: true).
 ckanext.vip_portal.allow_login = false